ThibaultJanBeyer/tasks-starter-project/README.md

 ## Docker
 All parts are containerized using docker, see `yarn docker:*` for the different commands.
 If you just want to quickly build and run, `yarn docker:dev` is your friend.
 It will build the image, create a common network and run the container sync.
 You can run it in detached mode using `docker:detach`.

-To build all and run all containers you can run `yarn start` on the root of this repository.
+To build all and run all containers you can run `yarn start:init` on the root of this repository.

 ## Main Branch